Linsly School: History

+The Linsly School Today

 In 2007, Linsly ranged from 5th to 12th grade with a student body of about 420.

-In the 2017–2018 school year, the school enrolled 431 students in grades 5–12.
+In the 2023-2024 school year, the school enrolled 449 students in grades 5–12.

-In celebration of Linsly's 200th academic year, the school campaigned to raise $10,000,000 for an addition to Banes Hall, the main academic building, renovations to many other on-campus facilities, and to enrich Linsly's instructing capability.
-Currently, the school has completed all major on-campus renovations.
+In celebration of Linsly's 200th academic year, the school campaigned to raise $10,000,000 for an addition to Banes Hall, the main academic building, renovations to many other on-campus facilities, and enriching Linsly's instructing capability.

-Linsly has a 100% college acceptance rate for its graduating seniors.
+As of 2024, Linsly had a 100% college acceptance rate for its graduating seniors.

 As a day and boarding school, Linsly is home to international students from many countries, including China, Finland, Canada, South Korea, Spain, Argentina, Costa Rica, Germany, Italy, Serbia, Brazil, and Japan.